ManchesterBioinference/BranchedGP/README.md

 * Tests: `make test`
 * Install dependencies (into an active virtual environment): `make install`
+  - If you're running on Apple silicon, you may want to take a look at the `setup_tensorflow_on_apple_silicon.sh` script.
 * Format code: `make format`
 * Run a jupyter notebook server: `make jupyter_server`